intel/libvpl/examples/interop/vpl-infer/README.md

 ## Intro

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) and Intel® Distribution of OpenVINO™ Toolkit together to perform a simple inference pipeline
+This sample shows how to use the Intel® Video Processing Library (Intel® VPL) and Intel® Distribution of OpenVINO™ Toolkit together to perform a simple inference pipeline

 ```mermaid